smkent/dotfiles/README.md

 ### Vim

 * The usual basic settings (line numbers, syntax highlighting, etc.)
-* Save files by pressing F2
+* Save files by pressing F2 or Ctrl+S, or save and quit with `Q` in normal mode
 * Confirm changes and quit vim using `q` in normal mode, or Ctrl+X in normal or insert modes
 * Highlight 81st column (requires Vim 7.3+)